-Title Description Hourly Rate (Excl GST) Appointee Registered liquidator.
-Brings his or her specialist skills to the administration or insolvency task. \$750 Partner Brings his or her specialist skills to the administration or insolvency task. \$750 Principal/ Consultant Typically CA or CPA qualified with in excess of 10 years' experience on insolvency matters with a number of years at manager level.
+Title Description Hourly Rate (Excl GST) Appointee intee Registered liquidator.
+Brings his or her specialist skills to the administration or insolvency task.
+Partner tner Brings his or her specialist skills to the administration or insolvency task.
+Principal/ Consultant Typically CA or CPA qualified with in excess of 10 years' experience on insolvency matters with a number of years at manager level.
 Answerable to the appointee but otherwise responsible for all aspects of an administration.
 Capable of controlling all aspects of an administration.
 May be appropriately qualified to take appointments in his/her own right.
 Director Typically CA or CPA qualified with in excess of 7 years' experience on insolvency matters with a number of years at manager level.
 Answerable to the appointee but otherwise responsible for all aspects of an administration.
 Capable of controlling all aspects of an administration.
-May be appropriately qualified to take appointments in his/her own right. \$595 Manager Typically CA or CPA qualified with 5 to 8 years' experience working on insolvency matters.
+May be appropriately qualified to take appointments in his/her own right.
+Manager Typically CA or CPA qualified with 5 to 8 years' experience working on insolvency matters.
 Will have experience conducting administrations and directing a number of staff. \$550 Senior Analyst Typically completed or near completion of CA or CPA qualifications with 3 to 6 years insolvency experience.
-Assists in planning and control of smaller matters as well as performing some more difficult tasks on larger matters.
-Analyst Typically studying towards CA or CPA qualification with 1 to 4 years insolvency experience.
-Works under supervision of more senior staff in performing day-to-day fieldwork.
-Graduate Junior staff member who has completed a university degree with less than one year's experience working on insolvency matters.
+Assists in planning and control of smaller matters as well as performing some more difficult tasks on larger matters. \$450 Analyst - Graduate Junior staff member who has completed a university degree with less than one year's experience working on insolvency matters.
 Works under supervision of more senior staff in performing dayto-day fieldwork.
 This may include staff located in other offices of Deloitte overseas.
 These staff work under the supervision of Australian staff with insolvency experience. \$260 Support A Advanced secretarial skills \$225 Vacationer Junior staff member who has not yet completed a university degree with less than one year's experience working on insolvency matters.
 Works under supervision of more senior staff in performing day-to-day fieldwork. \$230